One drawback to being the lawyer in a family is that by default, you are looked upon for all things legal.

 The paperwork is not so difficult even if the decisions to be made can be very difficult.

-In the process of getting this all set for them, I realized it would be fairly straight forward to put the same documents on this blog and a few brief accompanying words of advice. (insert disclaimer that I am not your attorney here.
+In the process of getting this all set for them, I realized it would be fairly straight forward to put the same documents on this blog and a few brief accompanying words of advice. (insert disclaimer that I am not your lawyer here.
 Also different states may have different rules.)

 Standard Wills should be pretty ‘no frills’.